spotahome/kooper/README.md

 The state of art in the operators/controllers moves fast, a lot of new operators are being published every day.
 Most of them have the same "infrastructure" code refering Kubernetes operators/controllers and bootstrapping a new operator can be slow or repetitive.

-At this moment there isn't an standard, although there are some projects like [rook operator kit](https://github.com/rook/operator-kit) or [Giantswarm operator kit](https://github.com/giantswarm/operatorkit) that are trying to create it.
+At this moment there is no standard, although there are some projects like [rook operator kit](https://github.com/rook/operator-kit) or [Giantswarm operator kit](https://github.com/giantswarm/operatorkit) that are trying to create it.

-At Spotahome we studied these projects before developing Kooper and they didn't fit our requirements:
+Spotahome studied these projects before developing Kooper and they didn't fit the requirements:

 * Clear and maintanable code.
 * Easy to test and mock.